-b) Servi ce concession arrangements "The Group entered into a service concession arrangement with the People's Republic of China ("PRC") government to construct a road, complete construction within two years and operate the road and maintain it to a specified standard for eight years.
-The terms of the arrangement also require the Group to resurface the road when the original surface has deteriorated below a specified condition.
-The Group estimates that it will have to undertake the resurfacing at the end of year 8.
-SFRS()) INT 1-29.6 by the Pl guarantee receipts.
-T The terms of the arrangement allows the Group to collect tolls from drivers using the road.
-The toll fees are determined by the PRC government annually based on the projected volume of traffic.
-In addition, the PRC government guarantees the Group minimum amount of S\$ XXX and interest at a specified rate of X% to reflect the timing of cash receipts.
-The Group forecasts that vehicle numbers will remain constant over the duration of the contract and that it will receive tolls of S\$ XXX in each of the years during which it operates the tolls.
+b) Servi ce concession arrangements b) Servi ce concession an angements to constru standard f surface ho p entered into a service concession arrangement with the People's Republic of China ("PRC") government let a road, complete construction within two years and operate the road and maintain it to a specified for eight years.
+The terms of the arrangement also require the Group to resurface the road when the original as deteriorated below a specified condition.
+The Group estimates that it will have to undertake the g at the end of year 8.
+SFRS(I) INT 1-29.6 by the PF guarantee receipts.
+T of the arrangement allows the Group to collect tolls from drivers using the road.
+The toll fees are determined RC government annually based on the projected volume of traffic.
+In addition, the PRC government as the Group minimum amount of S\$ XXX and interest at a specified rate of X% to reflect the timing of cash the Group forecasts that vehicle numbers will remain constant over the duration of the contract and that it e tolls of S\$ XXX in each of the years during which it operates the tolls.
 SFRS(I) INT 1-29.6A nt of revenue and profits recognised during the financial year for the construction services provided under gement amounts to S\$ XXX (201x: S\$ XXX) and S\$ XXX (201x: S\$ XXX) respectively."
-SFRS(I) INT 1-29.6 SFRS(I) INT 1-29.7 the Notes individual s of a service concession arrangement shall be considered in determining the appropriate disclosures in s to the financial statements.
-The operator and grantor shall disclose the following in each period ly for each service concession arrangement or in aggregate for each class of service concession ents.
+SFRS(I) INT 1-29.6 SFRS(I) INT 1-29.7 the Notes individual All aspects of a service concession arrangement shall be considered in determining the appropriate disclosures in the Notes to the financial statements.
+The operator and grantor shall disclose the following in each period individually for each service concession arrangement or in aggregate for each class of service concession arrangements.
 A class is a grouping of service concession arrangements involving services of a similar nature. (a) A description of the arrangement; (b) Significant terms of the arrangement that may affect the amount, timing and certainty of future cash flows (i.e. the period of concession, re-pricing dates and the basis upon which re-pricing or re-negotiation is determined); (c) The nature and extent (i.e. quantity, time period or amount as appropriate) of: (i) Rights to use specified assets; (ii) Obligations to provide or rights to expect provision of services; (iii) Obligations to acquire or build items of property, plant and equipment; (iv) Obligations to deliver or rights to receive specified assets at the end of the concession period; (v) Renewal and termination options; and (vi) Other rights and obligations (i.e. major overhauls); (d) Changes in the arrangement occurring during the period; and (e) How the service arrangement has been classified.